 It’s important to speak with a VA disability attorney to help you decide which type of claim to file and what information to include with your claim for a potential increase to your rating and compensation amount.

-Your Guide to Getting a VA Diabetes Rating and Compensation
+VA Diabetes Rating and Compensation

 Additionally, secondary conditions relating to diabetes could boost your VA diabetes rating and disability compensation.
 Conditions like foot infections, kidney dysfunction, and heart problems may relate to your diabetes and, therefore, could be considered by the VA as part of a claim for an increased rating.